A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: Experimental results

 \subsection{Stability of the mixed-feedback model over time and temperature}

 To assess the robustness of our mixed-feedback neuron to environmental variations, we characterized the test chip's response across a wide temperature range using a climatic chamber.
-Proper measures were taken to ensure temperature stabilization with a thermal camera, and to stay within the operating temperature range of the \gls{dac} used to generate bias voltages, also monitored throughout the experiment to ensure they remained constant.
+Proper measures were taken to ensure temperature stabilization with a thermal camera and to stay within the operating temperature range of the \gls{dac} used to generate bias voltages, also monitored throughout the experiment to ensure they remained constant.

-\cref{fig:temp_meas} reports the evolution of the spiking and bursting frequency (measured as the inverse of the period between the start of two bursts) of two representative neurons against temperature.
-In both cases, frequency increases gradually with temperature, but the overall spiking and bursting behaviors remain robust and qualitatively unchanged.
+\cref{fig:temp_meas} reports the evolution of the spiking and bursting (interburst) frequency of two representative neurons with temperature.
+In both cases, frequency increases gradually with temperature, but the overall spiking and bursting behaviors remain stable and qualitatively unchanged.
 The neuron responses at higher temperatures effectively correspond to sped-up or time-compressed versions of those at lower temperatures, a behavior analogous to the temperature robustness observed in biological neurons of species that experience large temperature variations, such as crabs~\cite{tang_robustness_2012,ratliff_neuronal_2021}.
 This observation further emphasizes the biophysical realism of our proposed mixed-feedback design.

 Quantitatively, the measured spiking and inter-burst frequency increased from approximately \SI{0.5}{\hertz} at \SI{5}{\celsius} to \SI{25}{\hertz} at \SI{45}{\celsius}.
 These changes remained smooth and monotonic, without any loss of excitatory behavior or irregular activity.
 Across multiple trials and bias conditions, no degradation or drift was observed over repeated heating–cooling cycles, confirming the long-term stability and repeatability of the mixed-feedback neuron dynamics.